Hywel-Stoakes/hywel.stoakes/content/home/publications.md

 date = 2016-04-20

 title = "Recent Publications"
-subtitle = "A more comprehensive list of my publications"
+subtitle = "A more comprehensive publication survey"

 # Order that this section will appear in.
 weight = 20